Interview with William Hubert Allen

 WA: No. Had to do it.

 MH: Oh, you had to do it.
 Right.
-Ok.
-So that was a test of skill as such for the pilot.
+Okay.
+So that was that was a test of skill as such for the pilot.
 As Bill’s pointed out there whilst at 1658 HCU in his logbook he’s noted on the 18th and 19th of May ’44 that they did a three engine test on both of those days.
 And as you heard him say that was a requirement at those times.
 I see there you did another Bullseye operation as well.
 Down the bottom of your page.
 But one engine wasn’t working.

 WA: No.